Advertisement

 The best golf courses in Maryland

 You don't have to travel far to get to the very best golf in Maryland.
-Eleven of the top 12 courses are located in the 35-mile corridor between Baltimore and Washington D.C., including No. 1 Congressional Blue.
-The Blue has long been the state's top-ranked course but its lead has increased following a major redesign by Andrew Green in 2020 (it won the Golf Digest Best Transformation award in 2021).
+Eleven of the top 12 courses are in the 35-mile corridor between Baltimore and Washington D.C., including No. 1 Congressional Blue.
+The Blue has long been the state's top-ranked course but its lead has increased following a major redesign by Andrew Green in 2020 (it won the Golf Digest Best Transformation award in 2021), and since then has jumped in the America’s 100 Greatest Courses from No. 91 to No. 67.

-The four courses not located in the corridor are worth the ride for their distinctive designs.
+The four courses not located in the corridor are worth the drive for their distinctive designs.
 Bulle Rock in Havre de Grace east of Baltimore is one of Pete Dye's best non-resort affiliated public courses with a lovely core design.
 Four Streams, in the countryside northeast of Bethesda, is a stout player's course from Steve Smyers and Nick Price with sweeping cape and bay bunkers.
-The Links at Perry Cabin is a late-career Dye design that roams through a community near the banks of the state's eastern bay, and the U.S. Naval Academy course in Annapolis makes a debut after a 2019 renovation by Andrew Green.
+The Links at Perry Cabin is a late-career Dye design that roams through a community near the banks of the state's eastern bay, and the U.S. Naval Academy course in Annapolis makes a debut after a 2019 renovation by Andrew Green and currently sits at No. 13 in the state.

 View Course